 About art centres

-Art Centres are important community places.
-They are innovative and vibrant creative spaces where culture is kept strong, passed on between old and young, and places where Aboriginal people can share their arts and culture with the world.
+Owned and governed by Aboriginal people, art centres are spaces where culture is kept strong, passed on between old and young, and where Aboriginal people share their stories, art and culture with the world.

-Desart member art centres are Aboriginal owned and controlled.
-They are professionally managed to ensure ethical support for the production, marketing and distribution of authentic Aboriginal art.
-When an artwork is sold from an art centre, most of the funds go to the artist and a small portion is invested back into the art centre for operational costs and community programs.
+When an artwork is sold, most of the funds go to the artist and a small portion goes back to the art centre for operations and community programs.